 - Try an over-the-counter (OTC) sleep aid.
 Some examples include diphenhydramine (Benadryl, ZzzQuil) and doxylamine (Unisom SleepTabs).
 If you’re not sure which OTC sleep aid is safe for you, check with your doctor or pharmacist.

 - Consider natural remedies.
 For some people, it can be helpful to drink chamomile tea or take a melatonin supplement before bedtime.
-If you’re not sure if natural remedies are safe for you, talk with your doctor or pharmacist.
+If you’re not sure whether natural remedies are safe for you, talk with your doctor or pharmacist.

 If you’re concerned about insomnia or abnormal dreams with Rexulti, talk with your doctor.
 They may suggest ways to relieve this side effect or recommend changes to your treatment plan.